 Spark Go doesn’t run all the benchmarking apps; Geekbench doesn’t work on this phone; however, Antutu showed 63,827.

 Tecno Spark Go does the primary job very well.
 Calling and texting are no problem for this phone.
 The sound coming through the speaker is decent and varies app to app.
 The downside of the speaker grille is its placement, which is on the back of the phone.
 The sound gets muffled when the phone is placed flat on the surface on its back, so it has to be put otherwise.

 Unfortunately, the maker hasn’t done much in optimizing one of the most integral parts of the phone, the battery.
 3000 mAh battery doesn’t last long.
 In our back to back video draining test, the phone could only survive 6 hours and 40 minutes, which is far behind the least performing phones we tested in 2019.

 Our second test gives a little more horrible result.
 It lost 87% battery in just 3.5 hours on mobile data.
 The phone consumed 15% battery in only 30 minutes running Tiktok, and a 30 minutes WhatsApp video call ate away 19% of the power.

 Here is the summary of battery consumption;

 Tecno Spark Go is among the few phones that give almost every popular feature for a small price.
-The phone features an 8MP lens on the backside and 5MP lens on the front for selfies.
+The phone features an 8MP lens on the backside and a 5MP lens on the front for selfies.
 The default app is loaded with AI CAM, Beauty, Bokeh, and AR shot, but trust us, that is only marketing gimmickry.
-The quality of photos and videos is not ideal, but for an entry-level, we can’t complain much for the noise that creeps in almost every picture.
+The quality of photos and videos is not ideal, but for an entry-level device, we can’t complain much about the noise that creeps in almost every picture.

 Autofocus and AI don’t work accurately in Spark Go camera; photos are oversaturated, and with HDR turned on, the exposure level increases.
 On very few occasions, the internal algorithm worked perfectly fine to produce some decent shots.
 The rear lens can face the light source much better than the front camera, which blows away the details.
 For taking some good shots, the lighting has to be balanced.